IBM-Cloud/collaboration/README.md

 $ cf push
 ```

-Once you get a route, define the callback in the SSO dashboard, e.g. https://collaboration-farci-custard.mybluemix.net/auth/sso/callback.
+Once you have a route, define the callback in the SSO dashboard, e.g. https://collaboration-farci-custard.mybluemix.net/auth/sso/callback.

 To run the sample open these URLs: